POLYCAB INDIA LIMITED (NSE: POLYCAB) Q3 2026 Earnings Call dated Jan. 16, 2026

 Sonali Salgaonkar

-Any reason why the US is weak this quarter?
+Any reason why the U.S. is weak this quarter?
 Is it tariff related?

 Operator